uparix/react-springboot-archetype/README.md

 # React with SpringBoot Bundle Maven Archetype

-This Maven Archtetype creates and builds a react project with a spring boot server backend only using maven build steps.
+This Maven Archetype creates and builds a react project with a spring boot server backend only using maven build steps.

 ## Software Stack